Pipeline Performance Graphs Make ML Deployment Easier

 Today Vidora launched a set of Pipeline Performance Graphs built on top of Cortex’s new Automated Pipeline Testing framework.
 Traditionally, ML performance metrics are too technical to tell you anything useful about what the technology can do for your business.
-To confidently deploy ML across your organization, you need to know in plain terms how well your pipeline can predict key business goals.
+Of course, everybody wants to confidently deploy ML across their organization.
+Therefore, you need to know in plain terms how well your pipeline can predict key business goals.

-Pipeline Performance Graphs solve this problem by visualizing in simple, intuitive terms how well your pipeline’s predictions match real-world outcomes.
-This gives you confidence in the accuracy of your ML system, so that you can focus on the best strategies for deploying quickly across your business.
+Pipeline Performance Graphs solve this problem.
+It does so by visualizing in simple, intuitive terms how well your pipeline’s predictions match real-world outcomes.
+This gives you confidence in the accuracy of your ML system.
+As a result, you can focus on the best strategies for deploying quickly across your business.

 Deploy With Confidence and Speed